Grammy Award for Album of the Year: Achievements

 The first woman to win the award was Judy Garland in 1962, for Judy at Carnegie Hall.
 Taylor Swift is the first solo female artist to win the award two, three, and four times.
 Adele has won twice as main credited artist, and Lauryn Hill, Norah Jones, and Alison Krauss also won two times each, first as lead artists for their respective albums, The Miseducation of Lauryn Hill, Come Away with Me, and Raising Sand (Krauss' collaboration album with Robert Plant); Hill won her second Album of the Year as a producer of her collaboration on Santana's Supernatural (featured artists on non-soundtrack albums did not share in the award before 2008), while Jones won again as a featured artist on Herbie Hancock's River: The Joni Letters, and Krauss won again having been a featured artist on the O Brother, Where Art Thou? – Soundtrack.

-Billie Eilish is the youngest main credit artist to win in the category, winning for her debut album When We All Fall Asleep, Where Do We Go? in 2020 at age 18.
+Billie Eilish is the youngest main credit artist to win in the category, winning for her debut album When We All Fall Asleep, Where Do We Go? in 2020 at the age of 18.
 The Peasall Sisters, Sarah, Hannah, and Leah, are the category's youngest credited winners, winning for their contributions to the O Brother, Where Art Thou? – Soundtrack at ages 13, 9, and 7 respectively.
 Leah Peasall is the youngest winner of any Grammy in any category.
 The youngest person to make an appearance on an Album of the Year is Stevie Wonder's daughter Aisha Morris, who appeared as an infant for "Isn't She Lovely?" on the album Songs in the Key of Life.

 Christopher Cross and Billie Eilish are the only artists to receive Grammys for Album of the Year as well as Record of the Year, Song of the Year, and Best New Artist, each winning all four "general field" categories in a single ceremony year.
 Adele was the first artist to win awards for Album of the Year, Record of the Year, Song of the Year, and Best New Artist on separate occasions.
 Five artists have won both Album of the Year and Best New Artist in the same year: Bob Newhart (The Button-Down Mind of Bob Newhart in 1961), Lauryn Hill (The Miseducation of Lauryn Hill in 1999), and Norah Jones (Come Away with Me in 2003) along with Christopher Cross (Christopher Cross in 1981) and Billie Eilish (When We All Fall Asleep, Where Do We Go? in 2020) mentioned above.